TeamDiopside/docs/seamless/files.md

 ```

 !!!
-Creating these files can get quite time consuming, so the next page lists some shortcuts you can use.
+Creating these files can get quite time consuming, so the next page lists some shortcuts to make your life easier.
 !!!

 ## Recursion